 Travelling time: 6 hrs

-One of the most famous hill stations in Himachal Pradesh, Manali is the perfect place for all kinds of tourists- leisure seekers, adventure enthusiasts and newly-wedded couples.
+Enjoying your vacation with this perfect weekend destination near Delhi during winter is beyond your imagination.
+One of the most famous hill stations in Himachal Pradesh, Manali is the perfect place for all kinds of tourists- leisure seekers, adventure enthusiasts, and newly-wedded couples.
 Enveloped by lush mountains and thick pinewood forests along with the banks River Beas, this breathtaking hill town has a number of tourist attractions such as Hidimba Devi temple, Vashisht Village, Bijli Mahadev temple etc. For some thrilling activities, a visit to Solang Valley is a must.
 Paragliding, zip lining, zorbing, river rafting, trekking and rock climbing are some of the popular activities in Manali.
 Do schedule a day for a visit to the very popular Rohtang Pass (closed during winter months).

-Here, you do not only admire the snow-clad surroundings but can also partake in snow scooter ride, skiing and mountain biking.
+Here, you not only admire the snow-clad surroundings but can also partake in snow scooter rides, skiing and mountain biking.
 A visit to Manikaran Gurudwara will be your religious quest.
 An evening walk at the Mall Road and shopping for handicrafts and woolens here is a must.

 Distance from Delhi: Around 532 km